jeffreydurieux/CICA/README.md

 ## Version notes

-Version of CICA on CRAN notes
+#### Version of CICA on CRAN notes:

 -   CRAN v0.1.0: CICA version with ALS random start procedure

-Version of CICA on GitHub:
+#### Version of CICA on GitHub:

+Download the development version of CICA using the devtools package: `devtools::install_github('jeffreydurieux/CICA')`

+This version contains:

 -   R v0.1.0: CICA version with ALS random start procedure

--   R v0.1.0: modified RV matrix computations.
-This is the two step clustering procedure
+-   R v0.1.0: modified RV matrix computations (computeRVmat()).
+A (dis) similarity matrix is computed between a list of input matrices.
+This is based on the two-step clustering procedure [Durieux & Wilderjans (2019).](https://link.springer.com/article/10.1007/s41237-019-00086-4)

+-   R v0.1.0: FindRationalStarts() function.
+This function applies the two-step procedure using several hierarchical clustering methods in order to find rational starts for the ALS algorithm for CICA.
+Cluster perturbation options are also included.